 Olympic Games 2024: a positive or negative impact on tourism?

-The most popular example for this year is of course the Paris 2024 Olympic and Paralympic Games, which is estimated to attract no fewer than 15.3 million visitors to the capital!
-With a unique opportunity for Paris to shine as a sporting tourist destination, while also promoting Parisian culture and history.
+The most popular example for this year is the Paris 2024 Olympic and Paralympic Games, which are estimated to attract no fewer than 15.3 million visitors!
+This is a unique opportunity for Paris to shine as a sporting tourist destination, while also promoting Parisian culture and history.

-However, as Jean-François Rial, ex-president of the Paris tourist board, notes in the article “JO de Paris 2024 : le grand flou des retombées touristiques“, “we can expect a long-term benefit, but there will undoubtedly be a negative effect on 2024“.
+However, as Jean-François Rial, ex-president of the Paris tourist board, notes: “We can expect a long-term benefit, but there will undoubtedly be a negative effect on 2024.”

 Indeed, difficulties are to be expected in terms of traffic and infrastructure, increased cost of living for locals, as well as costly maintenance of facilities once the Olympics are over.

-Efforts have been made to address these issues, for example by controlling the price of temporary accommodation for the duration of the Games, and by planning to convert the Olympic Village into a new living quarter as early as 2025 (and thus meet the need for new housing in Seine St Denis).
+Efforts have been made to address these issues, for example by controlling the price of temporary accommodation for the duration of the Games, and by planning to convert the Olympic Village into a new living quarter as early as 2025.

 The city also emphasized the development of active transportation, with:

-• the promise to build 60km of cycle paths linking the Olympic facilities (the “Olympistes”)
+• The promise to build 60km of cycle paths linking the Olympic facilities (the “Olympistes” in French)

 These initiatives have the dual effect of facilitating access to Olympic facilities, while at the same time linking local sporting activities to this international competition.